scaffolding-repos/ado-scaffolding/overview.md

 ## Open Source

-The source code of this extension are at github
+The source code of this extension is at github

 https://github.com/scaffolding-repos/ado-scaffolding